Dynamic Web Page

 • make up a completely new page

-Mine builds on the one I did last time, which saved me a lot of HTML and CSS typing, though I did remove some of the HTML and CSS, just for simplicity.
+Mine builds on the mobile page assignment, which saved me some HTML and CSS typing.
 My example is still Hermione Granger.
 If you choose to do the same, here's how to copy it:

 cp -r mobile zodiac